How Does Real Estate Commission Work? Your Complete Guide

 If you’re wondering what commission is in real estate, you’ve come to the right place.
-In this part of our Real Estate Commission series, we explain real estate commissions in simple terms.
+In this part of our real estate commission series, we explain real estate commissions in simple terms.

 We also explain how a real estate agent’s commission is determined, calculated, and used.

-However, some real estate agents charge a flat-fee commission instead.
+However, some real estate agents charge a flat-fee commission instead. meaning no percentage calculations are involved.

 What Is the Average Real Estate Commission?